What is the USMLE Exam?

 If you’re anything like me when I was starting med school, you have heard the terms USMLE and boards but know very little about them; other than that they are something to be feared.
-Whether you are just starting first year of medical school, closing in on your USMLE test date, or anywhere between, this post is meant to shed a little light on this nebulous task that is “THE USMLE” (aka boards).
+Whether you are just starting your first year of medical school, closing in on your USMLE test date, or anywhere between, this post is meant to shed a little light on this nebulous task that is “THE USMLE” (aka boards).

 So, here’s what is the USMLE exam, when they (yes the USMLE has 3 parts!) are, what their purpose is, and some quick tips on how to approach them.

-The USMLE, or, United States Medical Licensing Exam, comes from an organization that puts out three sets of exams that serve a couple purposes.
+The USMLE, or, United States Medical Licensing Exam, comes from an organization that puts out three sets of exams that serve a couple of purposes.
 The first and primary goal of the USMLE is to act as a stopgap between milestones during medical training and assess if you should be allowed to proceed further in your medical studies and anticipated career.
 Second, the USMLE also serves the purpose of assessing all medical students with a standardized set of tests to evaluate where you stand amongst your peers.

 The USMLE exams are broken down to test your grasp on pre-clinical sciences (Step 1), the application of this knowledge to real patient scenarios (Step 2), and the ability to use all of that to practice medicine without supervision (Step 3).
 Steps 1 & 2, as those are the ones taken during medical school, tend to be the most stressful and have an effect on residency acceptance.